sapphiredev/plugins/packages/i18next/README.md

 }
 ```

-The `resolveKey` method can be used anywhere to get the translation of a message.
-In this example it is used in a method to send a message.
+The `resolveKey` function can be used anywhere to get translated text by its key.
+In this example, it is used in a method to send a message.

 ```typescript
 import { resolveKey } from '@sapphire/plugin-i18next';